automl/multibeep/README.md

-# TODO: README
-Multi Armed Bandit library written in C++ with Python bindings.
+Multibeep is a Multi Armed Bandit library written in C++ with Python bindings.

-# Installation:
+# Installation

 If you want to use the python module without installing it:
 '''
 python setup.py build_ext --inplace
 '''

+# Documentation

+An 'ever growing' documentation for the Python bindings can be found at <https://automl.github.io/multibeep/>.